christesh/first-repository/README.md

 # first-repository
-First repository for find how it work!!!
+First repository to know how it work!!!